dtroit75/KKRIB-DAO/README.md

 # KKRIB_DAO

 Welcome to your new KKRIB_DAO project and to the internet computer development community.
-By default, creating a new project adds this README and some template files to your project directory.
-You can edit these template files to customize your project and to include your own code to speed up the development cycle.

-To get started, you might want to explore the project directory structure and the default configuration file.
-Working with this project in your development environment will not affect any production deployment or identity tokens.

 To learn more before you start working with KKRIB_DAO, see the following documentation available online: